-The WashU McKelvey Engineering Mentor Program pairs an engineering junior, senior or BS/MS student with an alum from the McKelvey School of Engineering.
+The WashU McKelvey Engineering Mentor Program pairs an engineering sophomore, junior, senior, or BS/MS student with an alum from the McKelvey School of Engineering.

 Alumni mentors provide insight into the working world and how to be successful as a young professional.
 Students also learn about career options within their major or field of interest.
-The McKelvey Engineering Mentor Program is jointly operated by the Career Center and Alumni & Development Programs.
+The McKelvey Engineering Mentor Program is operated by the Career Center.

 What Does the Program Entail?